home

 environmental subdivision.

-In 1996, Madeen Architecture and Construction moved back to Southwest Colorado and opened a professional office in downtown Durango.
-In 2003, Greg's 16 year old idea of an unplastered rammed earth wall system with sandwiched mid-wall insulation was utilized on a 3000 square foot residence with exciting color bands.
+In 1996, Madeen Architecture and Construction moved back to Southwest Colorado and opened a professional office in the heart of downtown Durango.
+For about two years a second architectural office was successful in the center of historic Telluride.
+In the Spring of 2014 an office was opened in historic Aspen, Colorado.
+In 1988, Greg conceived of an unplastered rammed earth wall system with sandwiched mid-wall insulation.
+In 2003, his idea was utilized on a 3,000 square foot residence with exciting color bands.

 Back to top